Schapelle Corby: Release from prison

 Her parole conditions did not require her to admit any responsibility for the marijuana found in her possession in 2004.
 She was not required to live in her sister's house, but for the duration of her parole period, she was not allowed to leave Indonesia and required permission from the Justice Ministry to travel to other parts of Indonesia.
 Her parole period ended on 27 May 2017.

-Her release attracted news coverage around the world, including in the United States, the United Kingdom, New Zealand and Japan.
+Her release attracted news coverage around the world, including in Japan, New Zealand, the United Kingdom and the United States.

 Deportation and return to Australia

 Corby was not expected to report to her Balinese parole officer again prior to her deportation to Australia on 27 May 2017.
 Bali's Ngurah Rai immigration office said standard procedure was for a prisoner about to be deported to be taken to an immigration office while awaiting their flight.
 Corby asked the head of Bali's correction division when she would be allowed to re-enter Indonesia for "sightseeing".
 Typically, foreigners deported from Indonesia are banned from entering the country for at least six months.

 Corby flew out of Bali on 27 May 2017 with her sister Mercedes, arriving the following morning in Brisbane.